StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Method:

+In this section, we distill the prior from the 2D stable diffusion model~\cite{rombach2022high} and use both text and image prompt for style transfer.

+\textbf{Style Purification.} Inspired by InstantStyle~\cite{wang2024instantstyle}, we use a pre-trained CLIP model for Style Purification to isolate pure style information.
+In CLIP space, we filter out style-irrelevant details by subtracting content descriptors from style embeddings.
+Specifically, descriptions of the style reference image are generated using a captioning model (e.g., GPT-4V) to distinguish content-related descriptors.
+The CLIP Text Encoder extracts a \textit{Content Text Embedding} (or both content and style) from these descriptors, while the CLIP Image Encoder produces a \textit{Style Image Embedding}.
+Subtracting \textit{Content Text Embedding} from \textit{Style Image Embedding} (and adding \textit{Style Text Embedding}) yields a \textit{Final Style Embedding} containing only style-related information.
+The style purification process is shown in Fig. \ref{fig:overview_pipeline}.

-\ \\ \textbf{Fine Timestep Sampling.} Fine timestep sampling enhances temporal resolution by focusing on low-noise intervals for more granular optimization, with noise progressively decreasing from high to low levels.
+\textbf{Fine Timestep Sampling.} Fine timestep sampling enhances temporal resolution by focusing on low-noise intervals for more granular optimization, with noise progressively decreasing from high to low levels.
 This sampling strategy is formulated as:

 where \( \text{T} \) denotes the total timesteps, with \( T_{\text{min}} \) and \( T_{\text{max}} \) setting the bounds.
-Higher noise initialization effectively eliminates outlier Gaussian, refining the stylization outcome.
+Higher noise initialization effectively eliminates outlier gaussian, refining the stylization outcome.

-\ \\ \textbf{Dynamic Style Score Distillation (DSSD).} As shown in Fig. \coloredref{citypink}{fig:overview_pipeline}(b).
-DSSD further extends score distillation by applying a dynamic CFG (Classifier-Free Guidance) \coloredcite{cityblue}{ho2022classifier} scale coefficient to optimize the intensity of style guidance.
+\textbf{Style Distillation.} As shown in Fig. \ref{fig:overview_pipeline}(b).
+DSSD further extends score distillation by applying a dynamic CFG (Classifier-Free Guidance) \cite{ho2022classifier} scale coefficient to optimize the intensity of style guidance.
 Fixed CFG values can lead to oversmoothing (low CFG) or oversaturation (high CFG).
 To counter this, we introduce a dynamic guidance coefficient that adaptively balances fixed CFG values throughout optimization.
 The adaptive coefficient is defined as:

-With this method, we extend the SSD proposed by \coloredcite{cityblue}{kompanowski2024dream}, and define the style loss in latent space as:
+With this method, we extend the SSD proposed by \cite{kompanowski2024dream}, and define the style loss in latent space as:

-where \( \epsilon_{\phi 2D}(·) \) is the predicted noise by the style-based 2D diffusion prior \( \phi \).
+where \( \epsilon_{\phi 2D}(\cdot) \) is the predicted noise by the style-based 2D diffusion prior \( \phi \).